- Get Involved

 Chairman and Founder of Clean Up Australia and Clean Up the World

-Ian Kiernan AO is the founder and Chairman of Clean Up Australia and Clean Up the World – a community based organisation which aims to inspire and work with communities to clean up, fix up and conserve our environment.
+Ian Kiernan AO was the founder and Chairman of Clean Up Australia and Clean Up the World – a community based organisation which aims to inspire and work with communities to clean up, fix up and conserve our environment.

 Clean Up Australia voices community concerns on the state of the environment and the need for ongoing care, while facilitating the restoration of environmental assets and assisting communities to reduce their environmental footprint.
 It advocates practical community-based solutions on issues such as extended producer responsibility, container deposit systems, resource re-use, electronics recycling and the adoption of widespread environment-friendly practices.